seamustuohy/Reporta-backend/README.md

 ## Description:

 * Developed 'Reporta', a mobile application designed to help protect journalists working in dangerous and high-risk settings.
 This mobile application aims to ensure reporters' safety.
-* The app will allow journalists to create an account and alert their connections and followers when they are in danger or need of immediate assistance.
+* The app will allow journalists to create an account and alert their connections and followers when they are in danger or need of immediate-assistance.

 ## Primary Features:

 * An Alert tool that geolocates users and signals the need for immediate assistance.
 * An Check In tool that geolocates users and signals the need for assistance when missed
-* An SOS button that sends an immediate alert to users private contacts to enable a protocol of action to assist the user
+* An SOS button that sends an immediate alert to user's private contacts to enable a protocol of action to assist the user

 ## Contact Us